nullbitsco/docs/nibble/build_guide_en.md

 # ⚠️ **STOP** ⚠️

 It&#39;s highly recommended that you flash the MCU (Bit-C or Pro Micro) before soldering it so you can be sure it&#39;s working properly.
-Jump to step 20 to flash QMK firmware.
+Jump to step [todo?] to flash QMK firmware.

 ## 1. Solder MCU [TODO: add top view image, mention headers]